emacsmirror/demap/README.md

 Usage
 -----

-You can do <kdb>M-x demap-minimap-toggle</kdb> to open and close the defalt minimap to the side of the active frame.
-If you just want to make a standalone minimap buffer, do
+You can do `M-x demap-minimap-toggle` to open and close the defalt minimap to the side of the active frame.
+If you just want to make a standalone minimap buffer, do `M-x demap-minimap-construct`.
-<kdb>M-x demap-minimap-construct</kdb>.

 Configuration
 -------------

-The side and width of the window that <kdb>demap-minimap-toggle</kdb> opens to show the minimap can be set with the function <kdb>demap-set-open-options</kdb>.
-Using it can also fix problems with <kdb>display-buffer-alist</kdb> capturing minimap buffers.
+The side and width of the window that `demap-minimap-toggle` opens to show the minimap can be set with the function `demap-set-open-options`.
+Using it can also fix problems with `display-buffer-alist` capturing minimap buffers.

-Removing <kdb>demap-current-line-mode</kdb> or <kdb>demap-visible-region-mode</kdb> from the
-hook <kdb>demap-minimap-construct-hook</kdb> will disable the corresponding overlays.
+Removing `demap-current-line-mode` or `demap-visible-region-mode` from the hook `demap-minimap-construct-hook` will disable the corresponding overlays in new minimaps.

 ``` emacs-lisp
 (remove-hook 'demap-minimap-construct-hook 'demap-current-line-mode)
 (remove-hook 'demap-minimap-construct-hook 'demap-visible-region-mode)
 ```

-You can change what windows the minimap will show by setting the function in
-<kdb>demap-track-window-mode-update-p-func</kdb>.
-For example, you can make minimaps only
-show windows in the same frame has it by using:
+You can change what windows minimaps can show by setting the function in `demap-track-window-mode-update-p-func`.
+For example, you can make minimaps only show windows in the same frame has it by using:

 ``` emacs-lisp